Rawlingsofficial/Rawlingsofficial/README.md

 - 👋 Hi, I’m @Rawlingsofficial
 - 👀 I’m interested in ...programming
-- 🌱 I’m currently learning ...software engineering
+- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...web development
+- 💞️ I’m looking to collaborate on ..
 - 📫 How to reach me .redit MUKHEN RAWLING#6034

 <!---